-Dr. Donglei Fan is an Assistant Professor in the Department of Mechanical Engineering at The University of Texas at Austin since 2010.
+Dr. Donglei Fan is an Associate Professor in the Department of Mechanical Engineering and the Assistant Graduate Advisor of the Materials Science and Engineering Program at The University of Texas at Austin since 2010.
 She received her bachelor's degree in chemistry from the Department of Intensive Instruction, an honor program for gifted youth, in Nanjing University (NJU) in 1999, master's (2003) and doctorate (2007) degrees in Materials Science and Engineering from Johns Hopkins University (JHU).
 She also obtained another master's degree in Electrical Engineering from JHU in 2005.
 Between 2007 and 2009, she was a Postdoctoral Fellow at JHU.

 In 2012, Prof. Fan received the prestigious National Science Foundation Career Award.
 Her work on bottom-up assembling of inorganic nanomotors was selected as the #3 of "10 discoveries that will shape the future in 2014" by British Broadcasting Corporation (BBC) Focus magazine.
 Dr. Fan was also one of 60 US and Europe young engineers invited to attend the National Academy of Engineering (NAE) 2013 EU-US Frontier of Engineering Symposium in France.
 She was competitively selected to attend the National (NAS) Arab-American Frontiers of Science, Engineering, and Medicine symposium in 2014.
 She was featured by "Woman in Nanoscience," an NSF supported scientific blog highlighting achievements of woman scientists in US.
 She was honored as a Recognized Mentor by the Siemens Foundation in 2012, a finalist of the Beckman Young Investigator Award (24 finalists nationwide), a finalist of 2015 SXSW Interactive Innovation Award, and nominated for the 2010 MIT Technology Review's TR35 award, which recognizes the world's top young innovators.
 She received NSF Fellowship for the California Institute of Technology Summer Program (2007), Postdoctoral Fellowship at JHU, Scholarship for Excellence each year at JHU(1996~1999), and early admission to JHU waived of National College Examination and awarded the Freshman Scholarship (1995).
 She won multiple awards in national/state academic competitions in Physics, Biology and Mathematics in high and middle schools.